amitjoy/amitjoy.github.com/_posts/2016-02-02-Decorator-Pattern-using-Lambda.md

 ### The Problem Domain

 Let's say, in Berlin, Germany, we have an Agency, called **Eval**.
-The purpose of this agency is to verify residents of Berlin in regard to several validation criteria.
-The agency has defined several validation criteria to verify the residents.
+The purpose of this agency is to evaluate residents of Berlin in regard to several validation criteria.
+The agency has defined several validation criteria to evaluate the residents.
 After 20 years of its operation, the agency has been acquired by a big firm in Zurich, Switzerland.
-Now, this big firm wants to add their own validation criteria to validate residents of Zurich.
+Now, this big firm wants to add their own validation criteria to evaluate residents of Zurich.

 Now, to solve such a problem, we need to develop the application in such a way that it would facilitate extension to add more validators at runtime.